utap2/utap2/docs/rst/installation.rst

                      IZ-siC

       It is crucial to ensure that all category names are identical to the names mentioned above.
-This is of utmost importance for verifying the successful completion of the UTAP run test.
+This is of utmost importance for verifying the successful completion of the UTAP2 run test.

    7.Add batch effect by clicking on "Add Batch Effect" button.